 CE Brands Announces Secured Convertible Note Restructuring and Restructuring of the Vesta Loan Facility into Secured Notes

-/EIN News/ -- CALGARY, Alberta, Jan.
-09, 2023 (GLOBE NEWSWIRE) -- CE Brands Inc. (TSXV: CEBI; CEBI.WT) (“CE Brands”, “we”, “our”, or the “Company”), a data-driven consumer-electronics company, is pleased to announce its intention to complete a restructuring of its senior secured convertible notes (the “Secured Note Restructuring”) as well as the restructuring into senior secured notes of its US$2,000,000 senior secured facility (the “Vesta Loan Facility”) granted by Vesta Global Stability Fund (“Vesta Fund”) and first announced on June 23, 2022 (the “Vesta Loan Facility Restructuring”, and together with the Secured Note Restructuring, the “Secured Debt Restructuring Transactions”).
+CALGARY, Alberta, Jan.
+09, 2023 (GLOBE NEWSWIRE) -- CE Brands Inc. CEBI CEBI.WT))) ("CE Brands", "we", "our", or the "Company"), a data-driven consumer-electronics company, is pleased to announce its intention to complete a restructuring of its senior secured convertible notes (the "Secured Note Restructuring") as well as the restructuring into senior secured notes of its US$2,000,000 senior secured facility (the "Vesta Loan Facility") granted by Vesta Global Stability Fund ("Vesta Fund") and first announced on June 23, 2022 (the "Vesta Loan Facility Restructuring", and together with the Secured Note Restructuring, the "Secured Debt Restructuring Transactions").

 Secured Note Restructuring